kasramp/BillMining/README.md

 You just need to compile the code and run the executable jar file.

 ## How to use
 BillMining is cross platform and can be executed in Linux, Windows, Mac OS X flowlessly.
-You either need to download Eclipse or run the build.xml file like this and run the program.
+You either need to download Eclipse or maven and run the program.

-	$ ant
+	$ maven clean install
-	$ cd JarFile
+	$ cd target
-	$ java -jar BillMining.jar
+	$ java -jar BillMining-0.0.1.jar

 ##Technical description
 The project sturucture is like following,